-In this month’s Construction Magazine, Susan reflects on the impact of the Russian invasion of Ukraine.
+In this month’s Construction Magazine, Susan reflects on the importance of protecting your business.

 I write a lot about pensions, investment and protection for individuals.
 It is important to ask how you can look after your family in the event of sudden death.
 How you can protect your income if you are unable to work due to illness or injury and how you can maximise your income in retirement through pension planning.
 However, if you are a business owner, there is a way to protect your business in the event of the death or serious illness of an important member of your team.

 I have written about this type of cover in the past, however, it bears repeating, particularly considering the number of new businesses in the construction sector and related industries.
 Smaller companies and start-ups have perhaps the most to lose from the loss of a key person and therefore should review there contingency plans to include this crucial protection for their company.

 So, let’s start at the beginning – Keyperson Cover.
 This is a life assurance policy taken out by an employer on the life of a key employee, who may also be a shareholder or director.
 This is done to protect the company against any financial consequences of that individual’s sudden death or serious illness.

 The sudden death or serious illness of a key person could give rise to a number of immediate financial pressures for the company:

 - Company Loan Repayment: In particular, any to which the ‘key person’ had given a personal guarantee.

 - Recruitment: The potential cost of any extra resources that may have to be committed to the recruitment and replacement of the key individual.